Your weekly summary of everything on the site.

 Shane Harris spoke with intelligence historian M. Todd Bennett to discuss his new book, "Neither Confirm nor Deny: How the Glomar Mission Shielded the CIA from Tranpsarency," on how the exposure of a CIA secret program, codenamed AZORIAN, led to a public backlash against disclosures of classified information and helped reenforce the culture of secrecy that envelops the CIA's world.

-This week, Alan, Quinta, and Scott were joined by Lawfare managing editor Tyler McBrien to hash through the week's big national security news, including:
+This week, Alan, Quinta, and Scott were joined by Lawfare special Georgia correspondent Anna Bower to talk through the week's big national security news stories, including:

 The latest episode of the Cyberlaw Podcast.

 China v Taiwan: who would win?
 Michael O'Hanlon, a senior fellow and director of research at Brookings.
 He specializes in U.S. defense strategy, the use of military force, and American national security policy.

 What recent successful governance reforms teach about future reforms of the presidency.

 The U.N.
 Cybercrime Convention Should Not Become a Tool for Political Control or the Watering Down of Human Rights